by-jp/www.byjp.me/content/notes/twitter/7037673620/index.md

 - imported
 - from-twitter
 ---
 Silly Doctor, didn't he know?
-There's no such thing as an Ood in the snow\!
+There's no such thing as an Ood in the snow!